and Your Family

 New York Estate Accounting

 The executor must inventory your assets and have them appraised.
 The executor will then have an understanding of where the estates stands from the beginning and his or her records should reflect this.
 An accurate inventory and appraisal of estate assets is a necessary in order for the executor to understand what assets are available to pay estate debts and to distribute to beneficiaries.

 In addition to paying debts, the estate may receive income.
 For example, if the estate includes rental property then the executor has a duty to collect rent.
 Similarly, if the estate has claims against others, then it is the executor's job to pursue those claims and secure payment.
 Just like money that is paid out of the estate, money that is paid into the estate must be accounted for by the executor.

-Once debts are paid and claims are resolved, the executor will submit a final accounting to the court and request permission to close the estate and distribute its assets to the beneficiaries named in the will.Estate Accounting
+Once debts are paid and claims are resolved, the executor will submit a final accounting to the court and request permission to close the estate and distribute its assets to the beneficiaries named in the will.Estate accounting

 The executor's accounting must be accurate, complete and supported by documentation.
 This means that there must be a receipt for each disbursement.
 Examples of disbursements include payment of expenses and fees related to management of the estate such as attorney's fees and taxes.
 Likewise, there must be receipts or supporting documentation for money received by the estate.
 Other important documentation that should be included with the accounting are bank and brokerage account statements that can verify balances, debits and credits.
 For more details about what transactions should be including in the accounting and the required documentation, contact a skilled New York estate accounting lawyer.

 There are three general types of estate accountings: judicial, consent, and voluntary.